thkbit-labs/copier-pypackage/README.md

 ## 🙌 Contributing

-PRs and issues are welcome—feel free to help us improve **TKHBits**! 🚀
+PRs and issues are welcome—feel free to help us improve **Copier-pypackage**! 🚀